 Try 12 minutes reading + 3 minutes notes.
 Apply one idea the same day to lock it in.

-Themes include visualization, analytics, graphics, plus context from read, 2026, excerpt, time.
+Themes include visualization, analytics, graphics, plus context from life, love, three, meaning.

 more like this